Happy Hockey Holidays: The More Things Change, the More They Stay the Same

 This time there was justifiable outrage directed at the IIHF from all over the hockey world.
-While there is no denying that the women’s game doesn’t generate the general fan interest or revenue that the men’s version does at the highest levels, international governing bodies exist to ensure equal treatment and opportunity and to promote the growth of their Sports Watches.
+While there is no denying that the women’s game doesn’t generate the general fan interest or revenue that the men’s version does at the highest levels, international governing bodies exist to ensure equal treatment and opportunity and to promote the growth of their sport.

 This was not acceptable, and that was made clear by the slighted athletes, male professional players and others who have voices in hockey and could make a difference.
 They had bubbled in Edmonton once for the WJC, so why not do it again?
 Finally, thanks to the outpouring of anger and support for the women’s event, the decision was made to hold the WWC in Edmonton.
 Strict COVID rules and guidelines were put into place, and the tournament rightfully was back on again.